Yuhan-Liu-Heidi/bme547tsh/README.md

 Assuming there is no result contains both figures greater than 4 and figures smaller than 1.

 The demension of patient information must align.
 All of them should have four aspects of information in the order of Name - Age - Gender - TSH result.

+There is only one test function to test the diagnosing function.
+Other functions have complicated output, making it very hard to test.